 - High Blood Pressure

-The problem with cigarette smoking is that nicotine is a vascular constrictor which causes the artery to become narrower.
-In addition, smoking causes hardening of the artery.
-Therefore, it causes the blood not to flow very well to your feet and legs.
+The problem with cigarette smoking is that nicotine is a vascular constrictor, which causes the artery to become narrower.
+Additionally, smoking causes hardening of the artery, resulting in blood not flowing very well to your feet and legs.

 schedule a consultation today!

 American Foot and Leg Specialists draws patients from all over the Atlanta area.
 Our 4 locations in Stockbridge, Forest Park, Fayetteville, and Locust Grove, are just short drive from Midtown, Buckhead, East Point, College Park, Riverdale, Jonesboro, Irondale, McDonough, and Peachtree City.
 Schedule a consultation today to eliminate your foot and ankle problems.